pauldotyu/azure-avdops-terraform/README.md

     > Copy the contents to your clipboard

-1. In your GitHub repo, head over to Settings and create a new Secret named `AZURE_CREDENTIALS` and paste in the content
+1. In your GitHub repo, head over to Settings and create a new Secret named `AZURE_CREDENTIALS` and paste in the content from the step above

 1. Build your infrastructure using `terraform apply` from the root of this repo.

     > There is a `variables.tf` file in the root directory which contain default values for variables.
-You should overwrite the defaults with your own values by providing a file that ends with the name `*.auto.tfvars`
+You should overwrite the defaults with your own values by providing a file that ends with the name `*.auto.tfvars` or if you are running Terraform Cloud in a remote workspace, you can add variables which effectively act as your remote `*.auto.tfvars` file

-    > You will need to include your `principalId` for the role assignment for your user assigned managed identity which you created in the step above

-1. Add a new GitHub Action and paste in the following for a basic Windows 10 multi-session image build
+1. Add a new GitHub Action and paste in the following for a basic Windows 10 multi-session image build.
+See the .github/workflows directory in this repo for customizing your build.

     ```yml
     name: create_custom_windows_image